American Volleyball Coaches Association: History

 Although incorporated as a non-profit in 1981, the AVCA began to grow and diversify, and a full-time executive director wasn't hired until July 1983.
 An associate director was hired in April 1986 and an administrative assistant in September 1988.

 The Association moved from San Mateo, California, to Colorado Springs, Colorado, in August 1992.
-The staff has increased to the following positions: executive director, assistant executive director, director of operations, assistant director of events and public relations, manager of awards and membership, manager of communications, sales manager, editor and awards and membership specialist.
+The staff has increased to the following positions: executive director, assistant executive director, director of operations, assistant director of events and public relations, manager of awards and membership, manager of communications, sales manager, and awards and membership specialist.

 In 1986, the board was increased to 13 members, due to new membership increases averaging out at about 150 per year.
 In 1988, a boom of 106% new memberships occurred.
 Since 1986, high school membership has more than tripled.
 The AVCA has members in all 50 states and the District of Columbia, as well as, numerous international members.
 At the collegiate level, all major NCAA conferences are represented and membership among the club coaches has risen dramatically.

 In July 2006 the association moved its headquarters to Lexington, Kentucky and entered into an association management partnership with Associations International (formally Host Communications then IMG College).
-The current president of the AVCA is Anne Kordes (head coach - University of Louisville).
-The Executive Director is Kathleen J. DeBoer and the Assistant Executive Director is Jason Jones.
+The current president of the AVCA is Kirsten Bernthal Booth (head coach – Creighton).
+The Chief Executive Officer is Dr. Jaime Gordon and the Chief Operating Officer is Jason Jones.